 On the other hand, applying this logic too strictly – religiously staying with only Apple, Microsoft or Google, is too restricting.

-My experiment suggests it may be wise to pick a primary technology stack and then stray outside when needs must.
+My experiment suggests it may be wise to pick a primary technology and then stray outside when needs must.

 Of course, you probably knew this already.
 Although it’s more or less what most people do anyway, it’s nice to have evidence proving this strategy makes sense.